microsoft/FluidFramework/BREAKING.md

 -   `ISummarizerNodeRootContract`
 -   `RefreshSummaryResult`

-### ContainerRuntime IFluidTokenProvider member deprecated
+### IFluidTokenProvider deprecated

+The IFluidTokenProvider interface has been deprecated and will be removed in an upcoming release.
+Fluid Framework does not prescribe a particular approach to token providers.

-`ContainerRuntime.IFluidTokenProvider` has been deprecated and will be removed in an upcoming release.
-Token providers should be accessed using normal provider patterns.
+`ContainerRuntime.IFluidTokenProvider` has also been deprecated and will be removed in an upcoming release.
+Token providers, like any dependency, should be accessed using normal provider patterns.

 ## 2.0.0-internal.3.0.0 Breaking changes